Rayferrufino/Blue-Team/Postmortem.md

 #### What went wrong:
 Password is displayed in plaintext when you sign up for an account.
 Attacker was able to read /etc/passwd file and access other sensitive files on web server.
 Application running on port 60080 that had a login page and credentials are hardcoded allowing password crack.
 Attacker was able to find and manipulate PHP code to find credentials for SFTP.
 Running sudo -l after gaining root access allows you to view all privileges you have access to as root.

+Using SFTP credentials, attacker was able to find three other users and their directories.
+Using symlink in SFTP allowed attacker to create other symbolic links go access other sensitive files on the server.
+Attacker was able to access SSH using the -L creating a tunnel.
+Attacker was able to use command line via browser using a workaround.

 #### Where we got lucky

 # Timeline